 The trailer has served a wonderful purpose already here on the homestead.
 The rides the girls and I take in it up to the woods over the bumps laughing and giggling while we sit on old pillows.
 We joke and laugh that we could create a pumpkin patch one day and give rides to other kids up to the pumpkins; we’ll see.

 READ OR PIN FOR LATER OUR SIDE OF THE ROAD GRILL WE GRABBED AND REDID!

-For now, we are enjoying the time my husband invested into an old scrunched up a piece of junk to many, but to him, he saw a new purpose.
-A new beginning.
+For now, we are enjoying the time my husband invested into an old scrunched-up piece of junk to many, but to him, he saw a new purpose—a new beginning.

 We as a family all see that purpose and love the new beginnings.